Nedudi/swd/README.md

 --------

-# Nobody of us is insured from the same problems, we'll be happy if you can continue this project.
+### Nobody of us is insured from the same problems,
+## we'll be happy if you can continue this project.
+# we can provide any details about this project, and help you

 presentation: http://prezi.com/3ctf8ey5fspi/stop-web-disability